Liam Broady: 2022: Wimbledon third round

-Broady made a successful start to the 2022 season, having been captain of the GB team at the 2022 ATP Cup, his opening tournament saw him qualify for the 2022 Australian Open with three come-from behind wins against Kacper Zuk 4–6 6–1 6–2, J. J. Wolf 3–6 6–4 6–4 and Roman Safiullin 4–6 7–6 (2) 6–2.
-He drew Australian Nick Kyrgios in the first round and lost 4–6 4–6 3–6.
+Broady made a successful start to the 2022 season, having been captain of the GB team at the 2022 ATP Cup, his opening tournament saw him qualify for the 2022 Australian Open with three come-from behind wins against Kacper Żuk 4–6, 6–1, 6–2, J. J. Wolf 3–6, 6–4, 6–4 and Roman Safiullin 4–6, 7–6(7–2), 6–2.
+He drew Australian Nick Kyrgios in the first round and lost in straight sets.

-At the 2022 Wimbledon Championships he recorded two Major wins as a wildcard, to reach the third round for the first time at a Grand Slam, over Lukáš Klein and 12th seed Diego Schwartzman both matches going to five sets.
+At the 2022 Wimbledon Championships Broady recorded two Major wins as a wildcard, to reach the third round for the first time at a Grand Slam, over Lukáš Klein and 12th seed Diego Schwartzman, both matches going to five sets.

+2023–2025: Second Wimbledon third round, top 100, hiatus

+Broady qualified in Doha and won his first round match against Oleksii Krutykh in three sets, before losing to third seed Daniil Medvedev in his next match.
+He won his second Challenger title, the 2023 Vitas Gerulaitis Cup in Vilnius.

+He entered the 2023 Banja Luka Open as lucky loser but lost to Damir Džumhur.

+Partnering with Jonny O'Mara he won his first doubles Challenger, the 2023 Surbiton Trophy, and also reached the final at the 2023 Nottingham Open.
+At the 2023 Wimbledon Championships, Broady reached a second consecutive third round defeating world No. 4 Casper Ruud for his first top-10 and top-5 win.
+He lost to 26th seed Denis Shapovalov.

+He reached the top 100 on 25 September 2023 following a Challenger final showing at the 2023 Saint-Tropez Open.

+In 2024, he received a fourth consecutive wildcard for the Wimbledon Championships but lost in the first round to Botic van de Zandschulp.

 Singles performance timeline

-Current through the 2022 Tel Aviv Open.
+Current through the 2024 Australian Open – Men's singles.